scipy-conference/scipy_proceedings/papers/robert_jackson/robert_jackson.rst

 PyDDA is an open source Python package that implements the weak variational technique for retrieving winds :cite:`Jacksonetal2020`.
-In PyDDA versions 0.5 and prior, PyDDA, Equation :ref:`cost_function` is implemented using NumPy :cite:`harris2020array`.
+In PyDDA versions 0.5 and prior, Equation :ref:`cost_function` is implemented using NumPy :cite:`harris2020array`.
 In order to find the wind field :math:`\textbf{V}` that minimizes :math:`J`, PyDDA used the limited memory Broyden–Fletcher–Goldfarb–Shanno bounded (L-BFGS-B) from SciPy.
 L-BFGS-B requires gradients of :math:`J` in order to minimize :math:`J`.
-PyDDA provides SciPy with a function that computes the derivatives.
 PyDDA versions 0.5 and prior provided handcoded derivatives to SciPy.
 In PyDDA 1.0, PyDDA now takes advantage of modern frameworks such as JAX :cite:`jax2018github` and TensorFlow :cite:in order to optimize the calculation of :math:`J(\textbf{V})`.
 JAX and TensorFlow both provide automatic differentiation capability for differentiating :math:`J`, making the calculation of the derivatives less prone to round-off and human coding errors.
 Finally, upgrading PyDDA to use Jax and TensorFlow allows it to take advantage of GPUs, increasing the speed of retrievals.
+This paper shows how Jax and TensorFlow are used to automatically calculate the gradient of $J$ and improve the performance of PyDDA's wind retrievals using GPUs.

 In addition, one drawback to the weak variational technique is that because the technique requires user specified constants :math:`\mu`, this therefore creates the possibility that winds retrieved